 Parties may not agree to seal cases.
 Sealing requires court approval after an evidentiary hearing.
 Cases will not be sealed before final trial.
 If you are requesting to seal a case, please contact the court coordinator at email@example.com to schedule the hearing, which will be held after the final judgment is signed.

-If you are asking the Court to divide property, you must provide a proposed property division which lists all assets and debts.
+If you are asking the Court to divide property, you must provide a proposed property division which lists all assets and debts and their values.
 The court prefers an editable format, such as an Excel spreadsheet.
 If you do not bring a proposed property division with you on the date of your trial, you will be required to fill out this one.

 Spousal Support or Payment of Expenses